Quantcast

 Letter from our President

-Welcome to the 37th year of the Edina Girls Athletic Association.
+Welcome to the 49th year of the Edina Girls Athletic Association!

-EGAA believes in our athletes, so each year we recognize and award 4 to 6 senior high school girls with academic scholarships.
-These awards are given to players who demonstrate good sportsmanship, have achieved a high level of academic success and are involved in extra curricular activities at school and in their community.
+Our focus is on our participating athletes, so each year we recognize and award 3-5 senior high school girls with academic scholarships.
+These awards are given to players who demonstrate good sportsmanship, have achieved academic success, and are involved in extracurricular activities at school and in their community.

 Sincerely,